bjpop/gurita/docs/_sources/sample.rst.txt

 .. code-block:: bash

-   hatch hist --sample 100 -x signal fmri.csv
+   gurita hist --sample 100 -x signal fmri.csv

 In the example above a histogram is plotted of the ``signal`` column using 100 randomly sampled rows from the input data.